 You count on your commercial ice machine to work flawlessly day in and day out.
 But the water flowing into it from Greensboro’s taps might be causing slow, steady damage without you even realizing it.
 While the water is treated to be safe for consumption, it often contains minerals and chemicals that are tough on the intricate components of your equipment.
 Over time, this can lead to decreased performance, costly breakdowns, and a shorter lifespan for your machine.
 Understanding what’s in your water is the first step to protecting your investment and ensuring you’re always serving clean, high-quality ice.

-The Problem with Hard Water and Mineral Buildup
+Why Hard Water Leads to Mineral Buildup

 If you’ve ever noticed a chalky white residue on your faucets, you’ve seen the effects of hard water.
 This happens when water has a high concentration of minerals like calcium and magnesium.
 As this water flows through your ice machine, it leaves those minerals behind, creating a crusty scale buildup on vital components.
 This forces your machine to work much harder to produce ice, leading to higher energy bills and increased wear and tear.
 Eventually, this strain can cause parts to fail, resulting in unexpected downtime and the need for expensive commercial refrigeration repairs.

-How Chlorine and Other Chemicals Cause Corrosion
+How Chemicals in Your Water Cause Corrosion

 Cities treat their water with chemicals like chlorine to kill bacteria and make it safe to drink.
 While this is essential for public health, these same chemicals can be corrosive to the metal parts inside your ice machine.
 Constant exposure can eat away at sensitive components, leading to leaks and internal damage that can be difficult to detect until it’s too late.
 Unbalanced pH levels in the water can also accelerate this corrosion.
 Beyond the mechanical damage, these chemicals can leave your ice with an unpleasant taste and odor, which is the last thing you want your customers to notice.

-The Hidden Damage from Lead and Iron
+Don’t Ignore Damage from Lead and Iron

 Beyond the usual suspects, Greensboro’s water can contain other contaminants that harm your ice machine.
 Iron, for example, can leave rust-colored stains on the inside of your unit and produce cloudy, unappealing ice.
 Even more concerning, trace amounts of lead can sometimes be present in the water supply.
 These hidden elements not only contribute to the breakdown of your machine but also pose potential health risks.
 When you’re investing in new commercial refrigeration equipment, it’s critical to consider how you’ll protect it from the specific challenges of your local water quality right from the start.